-Poached Pears in Red Wine and Spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.
+Red Wine Poached Pears with spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.

 Have you fallen out of love with pears?
 Often when I buy pears, they are hard and unripe.
 Sometimes, pears are gritty and not very sweet.
-That's why I love to cook pears.
-Whether I make this stewed pear recipe, bake pears into this fantastic Pear Cake or combine pears and chocolate into a tart, cooking brings out all the natural flavours.
+That’s why I love to cook pears.
+Whether I make this stewed pear recipe, bake pears into this fantastic Pear Cake, or combine pears and chocolate into a tart, cooking brings out all the natural flavors.

-This Poached Pears in Red Wine and Spices is one of my favourite ways to cook pears.
+This Red Wine Poached Pears recipe is one of my favorite ways to cook this fruit.

-The ingredients needed for this recipe are simple and you've probably got most in your pantry.
+The ingredients needed for this red wine poached pear recipe are simple and you’ve probably got most in your pantry.
 Just purchase some fresh pears and a bottle of red wine.
 All you need is:-

-and the special ingredient - balsamic vinegar.
-Balsamic vinegar adds some acidity which balances out the sweetness.
+- Balsamic vinegar – this adds some acidity which balances out the sweetness.

 Variations

-- Use water instead of wine for a more mild taste.
+- Child-friendly – use water instead of wine for a mild, child-friendly taste.

 Instructions